 Your relationship with food is an opportunity for healing and wonder, how these capacities and qualities grow and express themselves through and in you.
 Like the mud that cradles the lotus, your 'struggle' is the very place where your story of shame can fall away and you can begin to wonder: what is my deeper story?

-Whether or not you choose to take this course or whether you find help elsewhere, I cherish your deeper story and how She longs to be born in you.
+Whether or not you choose to take this course or whether you find help elsewhere, I cherish your deeper story and how this story is being born in you.

 May your deeper story be midwifed and watered into fullness.
-May your dreams and truth be supported with kindness, care, and support.
+May your yearnings be supported with kindness, care, and support.
 May you feel ease and wholeness.
 Blessings and blessings to you.